BRANCHlab/metasnf/README.md

 **This package is currently under active development.**

+You will need R version 4.1.0 or higher to install this package.
-We recommend installing the latest development version of the package (it has the best stuff!):
+We recommend installing the latest development version (it has the best stuff!):

 ``` r
 devtools::install_github("BRANCHlab/metasnf")